martinknytl/Evans_lab_protocols/PCR_and_agarose_gels.md

 3. Select a saved PCR cycle to run or set up your own PCR cycle.
 A typic cycle would involve:
 4. Exit the cycle editing screen.
 Select the cycle then press start.
 Select 'Tube' then press OK to start running.

-# How to make a 1% gel
+# Checking the present of PCR product with 1% gel

 1 gram of agarose plus 100 mls volume of TBE buffer (adjust if running a large gel)